 Seems like beavers are normally in for the season when you’re driving by.
 Perhaps the record drought put this guy behind on food for the winter.

-In its glistening pelt, you catch a shimmer of the orbicular bullion that made John Jacob Astor break so bad―a store of wealth and power for survival that could be extremely tempting to commodify, at the most terrible irreparable cost to America.
+In its glistening pelt, you catch a shimmer of the super-insulating orbicular bullion that made John Jacob Astor break so bad―a store of wealth and power for survival that could be extremely tempting to commodify, at the most terrible irreparable cost to America.

 What a beautiful creature.
 What a landscape.

-Normally you don’t need a funnel, but with the cold temperature, this could turn into a fluid dynamics comedy.
+Normally, you don’t need a funnel, but with the cold temperature this could turn into a fluid dynamics comedy.
 The oil starts to come out of the quart as one giant ball of molasses.
 You try to stop it immediately as it comes out, but now the ball of oil has formed a column of tacky coffee toffee sucking itself out of the bottle by its own viscosity.
 Oh lord, make it stop.

 As you struggle to contain your imminent ecological crimes against the mountain beaver habitat, two cars speed down the road and swerve around you.
 A Benz and a Beamer, red and blue, New Jersey and Massachusets, both with campus parking stickers.
 Freshmen probably.
 They’re done yelling and snowboarding too apparently.